 Print Inspector is designed to be used on print servers in small to medium organisations wherever there is a need for print management and auditing.
-A typical installation diagram on the below shows Print Inspector installed on a single print server in a small network so that any jobs submitted to the printer from client computers are monitored:
+A typical installation diagram below shows Print Inspector installed on a single print server in a small network so that any jobs sent to the printer from client computers are monitored:

-The Print Inspector software consists of the following components:
+The Print Inspector software consists of two components:

-- Monitoring service is installed a Windows-based print server where printers are attached.
-In some cases, where there is no print server, it can also be installed on a workstation, which a printer is attached to.
-The monitoring service starts upon system boot and records printing activity on selected printers, even if no user is logged on.
+- Monitoring service is installed on a Windows-based print server with printers attached.
+In some cases, where there is no print server, it can also be installed on a workstation that has a printer is attached to it.
+The monitoring service starts upon the system boot and records printing activity on the selected printers, even if no user is logged on.

 These components communicate via TCP port 8703.
-If you have trouble connecting to the monitoring service from the management console, make sure you have configured any firewalls to pass connections through this port.
+If you have trouble connecting to the monitoring service from the management console, make sure you have configured all firewalls to pass connections through this port.